AI For Emergency Garage Door Calls

 Dispatch calls back without knowing whether a car is trapped or the door is unsecured.

-AfterVehicle, security, access, and safety-sensitive details are already summarized.
+AfterVehicle, security, access, photo, timing, and safety-sensitive details are already summarized.

 Spring and cable calls invite risky improvisation.

-AfterThe AI avoids DIY repair advice and routes through approved safety rules.
+AfterThe AI avoids DIY repair advice and escalates through approved safety rules.

 Replacement intent mixes with emergency dispatch noise.

-AfterEstimate-ready callers get a separate next step before the lead cools.
+AfterEstimate-ready callers get a separate follow-up path before the opportunity cools.

 Questions before putting AI on the phone